hpi-sam/digital-fuesim-manv/README.md

 An action is an immutable JSON object that describes what should be changed in a state.
 The changes described by each action are [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) - this means either all the changes described by an action occur or nothing at all.

-Actions can not be applied in parallel.
+Actions cannot be applied in parallel.
 The order of actions is important.

 It is a bad practise to encode part of the state in the action (or from it derived/calculated values).
 Instead you should make these reads and calculations in the accompanying reducer.